JordyMurgueitio/documentacion/GIT-Github/git-operations/backtracking.md

 ```
 HEAD is now set to that previous commit

-Each circle represents a commit
+Each circle represents a commit:

 ![alt text](reset.png)